-What is there to see at Royal Mews?
+What is there to see at the Royal Mews?

 Admire the Gold State Coach, the most beautifully decorated carriage in the Royal Collection.
 This fairytale-like carriage has been used for every coronation since 1821.

-Next, get ready to ‘ooh’ and ‘aah’ over the collection of miniature carriages.
+Next, get ready to be awed by the collection of miniature carriages.
 These adorable creations were designed to be pulled by ponies, goats, sheep or dogs.
 Make sure to spot the Donkey Barouche, which was made as a Christmas present for Queen Victoria’s children.

 And don’t miss the ribbon-covered sleigh used by Father Christmas each year to deliver presents to the children who live at Royal Mews.

-Among the collection of State vehicles you’ll find the Rolls Royce Phantom VI which took Catherine Middleton to Westminster Abbey when she married Prince William.
+Among the collection of state vehicles, you’ll find the Rolls Royce Phantom VI which took Catherine Middleton to Westminster Abbey for her marriage to Prince William.

 If you’re lucky, you’ll also get to see the royal horses.
-The Windsor Greys and Cleveland Bays are not always in the stables, but when they are visitors can spot the names given to each horse by the Queen.
+The Windsor Greys and Cleveland Bays are not always in the stables, but when they are visitors can spot the names given to each horse by Queen Elizabeth II.

-How long does it take to go around Royal Mews?
+How long does it take to go around the Royal Mews?

 There’s plenty to see at the Royal Mews and lots of activities on offer for families, including climbing into a carriage, dressing up and tacking a wooden horse.
-Give yourself between 2-3 hours to enjoy it all.
+Give yourself between two and three hours to enjoy it all.

 The Royal Mews are on Buckingham Palace Road, central London.
 They are directly opposite Buckingham Palace garden.

-The closest Tube station to Royal Mews is Victoria (Victoria, and Circle and District lines), which is a seven-minute walk away.
-Alternatively, use St James Park (Circle and District lines) which is a 10-minute walk, Hyde Park Corner (Piccadilly line) which is a 13-minute walk or Green Park (Victoria line), which is 14-minute on foot.
+The closest Tube station to the Royal Mews is Victoria (Victoria, and Circle and District lines), which is a seven-minute walk away.
+Alternatively, use St James's Park (Circle and District lines) which is a 10-minute walk, Hyde Park Corner (Piccadilly line) which is a 13-minute walk or Green Park (Victoria line), which is 14 minutes away on foot.

-The closest main line station is Victoria, which is a seven-minute walk from Royal Mews.
+The closest main line station is Victoria, which is a seven-minute walk from the Royal Mews.

 Victoria Coach Station is a 10-minute walk from Buckingham Palace.